akkartik/lines.love/Manual_tests.md

         - Filename as relative path
     - from defaults

+* How the screen looks.
+Our tests use a level of indirection to check text and graphics printed to screen, but not the precise pixels they translate to.
+    - where exactly the cursor is drawn to highlight a given character

 ### Other compromises

 Lua is dynamically typed.
 Tests can't patch over lack of type-checking.